rswinkle/PortableGL/demos/README.md

 ![sphereworld](https://raw.githubusercontent.com/rswinkle/PortableGL/master/media/screenshots/sphereworld.png)

 Another demo from [Superbible 5](https://github.com/rswinkle/oglsuperbible5/blob/1a92eb6b4eeb665582acd69bc41ba793ff974bd1/Src/Chapter05/Sphereworld/Sphereworld.cpp) but with better controls and a slightly different shader and light direction.
-The controls are shown in the terminal on startup (read from a user editable controls.config file).
+The controls are shown in the terminal on startup (read from a config file the default being qwerty_controls.config, but you can pass an argument to select another file like dvorak_controls.config, or edit qwerty to suit your liking).
 This is also, along with swrenderer, one of 3 current demos that show one way to resize the window, by calling pglResizeFramebuffer so the resolution always matches the window size.
 The other simpler more performant way is to let SDL2 scale for you like I do with shadertoy and raytracing_1wekend.